Belevski97/DevOpsProject/README.md

 * Windows machine

 ## Structure
-* Dockerfile - Contains commands to build and run the docker image.
+* Dockerfile - Contains commands to build and run the Docker image.
 * Jenkinsfile - Contains the pipeline script which is involved in building, testing and deploying the application.
 * app.py - Flask application.
 * test.py - Test cases for the application.